google/node-sec-roadmap/chapter-2/bounded-eval.md

 and the `eval` operators would check that their argument is in the global set.

-As long as we can prevent reflective access to `evalPermissions` we have constrained what can be `eval`ed.
+Implicit access to `eval` is possible because reflective operators can reach `eval`.
+As long as we can prevent reflective access to `evalPermissions` we can constrain what can be `eval`ed.
 If `evalPermission` is a function parameter, then only `arguments` aliases it, so functions that do not mention the special name `arguments` may safely receive one.
-Most functions do not.
+Most functions do not mention `arguments`.
 Before whitelisting a module, a reviewer would be wise to check for any use of `arguments`, and for any escape of permissions or `module`.

 `evalPermission` is an opaque token --- only its reference identity is significant, so we can check membership in a `WeakSet` without